 and research to facilitate the development of new applications and commercialization

-Tom Cellucci is the President and Chief Operating Officer at Zyvex, Inc
+of miniaturization technologies.
+Delegate, USA: Tom Cellucci Tom Cellucci is the President and Chief Operating Officer at Zyvex, Inc

 located in Richardson, Texas, USA.
 Zyvex has earned a reputation as the